 - Remove dough and place in a pile on a clean surface.
 Divide and shape the dough into two disks.
 Be careful not to overwork the dough.
 You should be able to see small chunks of butter in the dough.
 These chunks are what will make the crust flaky.
 Wrap each disk in plastic wrap and refrigerate at least 1 hour, and up to 2 days.

 - Remove one disk at a time from the refrigerator.
 Let sit at room temperature for 5-10 minutes just to barely soften it enough to make rolling it out easier.
 Roll out with a rolling pin on a lightly floured surface to a 12-inch circle; it should be about 1/8 of an inch thick.
 As you roll out the dough, keep checking to see if the dough is sticking to the surface underneath.
 If necessary, add a few sprinkles of flour under the dough to keep the dough from sticking.
-Fold the dough in half and carefully place onto a 9-inch pie plate and unfold.
+Fold the dough in half and then in quarters and carefully place onto a 9-inch pie plate and unfold.
 Gently press the dough down so it lines the bottom and sides of the pie plate.
-Use a pair of kitchen scissors to trim the dough to within 1/2 inch of the edge of the pie dish.
+If you have a lot of extra dough, use a pair of kitchen scissors to trim the dough to within 1/2 inch of the edge of the pie dish.
 Place in refrigerator.

 - Roll out second disk of dough.
 Retrieve pie plate from the refrigerator and add cold filling.
 Gently place the second dough piece onto the top of the filling.
-Pinch top and bottom of dough rounds firmly together.
 Trim excess dough with kitchen shears, leaving a 3/4 inch overhang.
 Fold the edge of the top piece of dough over and under the edge of the bottom piece of dough, pressing together.
 Flute the edges using your thumb and forefinger or press with a fork.
 Score the top of the pie with four 2-inch long cuts, so that steam from the cooking pie can escape

 Here are a couple websites with summer pie recipes for inspiration: